VICTORIA POSTNIKOVA

-Russian pianist Viktoria Postnikova — legend of the immediate post-war period — celebrates the 50th anniversary of Shostakovich's death in a daring way, combining the composer's two Piano Sonatas with the Fourteenth Symphony in a rare version for piano and voice.
+Russian pianist Viktoria Postnikova — legend of the immediate post-war period — celebrates the 50th anniversary of Shostakovich's death in a daring way.
+Combining the composer's Piano Sonata and Violin sonata — alongside her son Sasha Rozhdestvenskiy — with the Fourteenth Symphony in a rare version for piano and voice.

 Programme